steeelydan/sync-party/README.md

 Realtime communication is realized with Socket.io.

 In production mode, the client application is delivered via the back end app.
 If you run `npm run deploy` the `build` folder's contents are copied into the `client-build` dir of the server, whose `index.html` is statically served to all requests except those routed to `/api/...`.
-This non-microservicy architecture prevents any CORS or cookie problems.
-If you want to customize how the app is routed or use a subdomain I'd suggest using a reverse proxy.
+A reverse proxy like nginx is needed to use HTTPS.
+You can find an example configuration above.

-In development, you'll want to run the front end via a separate server.
-CORS issues can be mitigated in the corresponding `.env` file.
+In development, you'll run the front end via the webpack dev server included in `create-react-app`.

 ### Documentation